metal-crow/Dark-Souls-PvP-AI/README.md

 TODO:
-  bug with lock on[X]
-  need to break out of counterstrafe if attacked[X] r2 seem not to trigger dodge attacking causes wierd rotating in place, dodging not working?
+  double rolling an issue. differentiate between windup 120 value and other 120 values in windup address.

   [high priority] make this strafe in the same direction as the enemy strafe
   [high priority] try to bs with neural network on and using strafing, train with that
   [] Test ai with dummy attack(random)
-  [high priority] teach spacing
+  [high priority] teach spacing [Kinda done]
   [high priority] teach poise

   [bug priority: LOW] when attacking, and on recovery subanimation, subanimation randomly goes to windup then back to recovery, triggering another roll.

   [high priority] neural network training, test implementation in main program.
   [high priority] is neural network fast enough i dont have to thread it?
   [high priority] verify ghost hit works

   [medium priority] get dynamic angle change while rolling to roll bs.